Admissions procedure for International School of Bergamo

 ISBergamo is a growing reality, following its students through their educational path.

-September 2020 will see the opening of the High school with Grade 10, and so forth, with the completion of the entire educational path by the school year 2023-2024.
+Grade 11 has followed in September 2020 and so forth, with the completion of the entire educational path by the school year 2022-2023.

 2. Current ISB families are given priority in re-registering their children for the new school year.